sebroc/MMiDS-s20/index.md

 ### Description

-This course on the mathematics of data has two intended audiences:
+This course on the **mathematics of data** has several intended audiences:

 - *For math majors:* it is meant as an invitation to data science from a mathematical perspective.